toptica/toptica-co2sensor/Readme.md

 ![img4](./img/tutorial4.png)

-* Click on "Tools" --> "Board" and select "Arduino Uno"
+* Click on "Tools" &rarr; "Board" and select "Arduino Uno"

 ![img5](./img/tutorial5.png)

-* Click on "Tools" --> "Port" and select the serial port your Arduino Board is connected to
+* Click on "Tools" &rarr; "Port" and select the serial port your Arduino Board is connected to

 ![img6](./img/tutorial6.png)

 * Click on "Upload"

 ![img7](./img/tutorial7.png)

+* Have fun coding!